Get a review of an Anti-Social Behaviour or Hate Incident Case

 The community trigger does not replace the existing complaint procedure.
 You still have the right to complain to the Ombudsman or Independent Office for Police Conduct if you are unhappy about the service you have received.

 What Happens Next

-Once you have asked for a Community Trigger to be activated, the Council’s Community Safety & Tenancy Manager will acknowledge your request within 5 working days.
+Once you have asked for a community trigger to be activated the Community Safety & Youth Coordinator will acknowledge your request within five working days.

 They will then ask the agencies involved to provide details of any reports you have made to them which relate to this application.
 This process will take up to 14 days and will confirm whether you meet the criteria for activation of a formal review.
 You will therefore be contacted again within that time to confirm whether a full review will take place.

 If your application does not meet the threshold for a full review, you will be provided with the rationale for this decision and information regarding what you can do next.